JovianX/Service-Hub/README.md

 ```
 name: jenkins_job

-# ServiceHub generates the UI from the input session
+# Input definitions are used for generating the UI,
-# and passes the user-provided values to the Components
+# User-provided values can be passed to Components
 inputs:
   - name: user_input1
     type: text